-Dear Mr. Electrician: How do I go about testing my dishwasher for power?
+Dear Mr. Electrician: How do I go about testing my dishwasher appliance for power?
 Last night I tried to wash dishes, but nothing happened.
 There were no sounds or visible indicator lights.

-Answer: Testing a dishwasher for power is a good starting point.
+Answer: Testing a dishwasher appliance for power is a good starting point.
 However an appliance such as a dishwasher usually requires the services of an appliance technician for repair and not the expertise of an electrician.
-NOTE: Some text links below go to applicable products on Amazon.
+NOTE: Some text links below go to applicable products on Amazon and ClickBank.
+As an Amazon Associate I earn from qualifying purchases.

 First make sure that the fuse or circuit breaker is not off.
 Go to your home’s main fuse box or circuit breaker panel and reset the circuit breaker for the dishwasher by pushing fully to the “Off” position and then to the “On” position.